feathersjs/docs/guides/basics/authentication.md

 > __Pro tip:__ For more information about the oAuth flow and strategy see the [oAuth API documentation](../../api/authentication/oauth.md).

 When we set up the [authentication client in the browser](#browser-authentication) it can also already handle oAuth logins.
 To log in with GitHub, visit [localhost:3030/oauth/github](http://localhost:3030/oauth/github).
 It will redirect to GitHub and ask to authorize our application.
 If everything went well, you will see a user with your GitHub email address being logged in the console.

+> __Note:__ The authentication client will not use the token from the oAuth login if there is already another token logged in.
+See the [oAuth API](../../api/authentication/oauth.md) for how to link to an existing account.

 ## What's next?